Last Updated: Dec 6, 2025

-Construction has commenced on a small modular reactor fuel plant in Tennessee, first of its kind in the US.
-The plant is expected to be the first facility in the USA to exclusively manufacture fuel for advanced small modular reactors.
-X-energy and its subsidiary has commenced the vertical construction on its new nuclear fuel fabrication facility, known as TX-1, in Oak Ridge, Tennessee.
-The Xe-100 is a high-temperature gas-cooled reactor project being developed with Dow Chemical Company at its facility in Seadrift, Texas.
+The TX-1 Nuclear Fuel Facility Project is an advanced small modular reactor (SMR) fuel production development being constructed in Tennessee, United States.
+Construction has commenced on the plant, which is expected to become the first facility in the country dedicated exclusively to manufacturing fuel for advanced SMRs.
+X-energy and its subsidiary have begun vertical construction on the nuclear fuel fabrication facility, known as TX-1, located in Oak Ridge, Tennessee.
+The Xe-100, a high-temperature gas-cooled reactor, is being developed in partnership with Dow Chemical Company at its Seadrift, Texas facility.

 On the other hand, TX-1 will produce X-energy’s proprietary TRISO fuel that will be supplied to Xe-100.
 At the start of the year, X-energy awarded a $48.2 million contract to Clark Construction Group to handle various implementations of the project.
 These included delivering the core and shell of the 214,812ft2 TX-1 building.
 Conversely, the commencement of vertical construction shifts progress from groundwork to full-scale construction.
 Furthermore, X-energy has noted the project is scheduled for completion by mid-2026.
 Acceleration on small modular nuclear reactors is taking pace as companies such as Amazon turn to SMRs to facilitate powering their projects.